-Yes, your performance would be improved if you wore a glove, or gloves, when the weather is wet or rainy.
-The grip and tackiness provided by specifically designed water-resistant gloves removes the possibility of losing control of the club during the swing.
+Yes, you would improve your performance if you wore a glove (or gloves) when the weather is wet or rainy.
+The grip and tackiness provided by specifically designed water-resistant gloves remove the possibility of losing control of the club during the swing.

-Another area where golfers can gain an advantage when wearing gloves in wet weather is by minimizing the potential twisting that can occur when the hands slip on the grip of the club.
-By providing stability, the gloves keep the hands connected to the club throughout the downswing.
+Another area where golfers can gain an advantage when wearing gloves in wet weather is by minimizing the potential twisting that can occur when the hands slip on the club’s grip.
+The gloves keep the hands connected to the club throughout the downswing by providing stability.

 Whether you choose to wear one or two gloves, you’ll find that the increase in grip is well worth the cost of adding gloves to your golf bag.

-In humid weather, the addition of golf gloves that offer grip and tackiness to your golf game can prevent the club from twisting, leading to better quality of contact and, eventually, lower scores.
+In humid weather, adding gloves that offer grip and tackiness to your golf game can prevent the club from twisting, leading to better contact quality and, eventually, lower scores.